yuhtgyju/PYASM/README.md

 PYASM is a minimalistic Python-based assembler that compiles a small custom assembly-like language into a bootable x86 binary.
 The output is a boot sector image usable in virtual machines like QEMU or real hardware (if you're brave).

+## Requirements

+### Required
+- Python 3.7+

+### Optional but Highly Recommended
+- Debian/Ubuntu Linux distro (this is what it was tested on)
+- QEMU for running/testing the resulting boot sector image

 ## Features

 ### Register Movement